 So BioCatch started using the Coralogix log analysis solution, to provide an ML-based log analytics service.
-The solution automatically mapped the company’s software flows, and began detecting production problems and deliver pinpoint insights that the team then used to handle bugs.
+The solution automatically mapped the company’s software flows and began detecting production problems and delivering pinpoint insights that the team then used to handle bugs.
 Shavit was more than impressed with the impact this had on the organization.

 Coralogix is a hosted solution built on AWS.
 The basic setup includes EC2, ALB/ELB to scale APIs to any size and Spot instances to reduce customer costs.
 On top of it, Coralogix uses AWS Lambda to easily ship the data from BioCatch to Coralogix, without any installation on the customer’s side.
 Another service used by Coralogix for archiving purposes for data compliance and recovery is S3.

-On the first day, and without any customization whatsoever, we already received new insights that we were not able to see before.
-A week in, and our Ops teams across the board were already able to get so much more out of our logs.
+On the first day, and without any customization whatsoever, we already received new insights.
+A week in, and our Ops teams across the board were already able to get so much more out of our data.

 Dekel Shavit - VP of Operations & CISO at BioCatch

 Coralogix, or the hosted Kibana, can be used to query data, view live log streams, and define dashboard widgets for maximum control over your data.
 In the words of Dekel Shavit from BioCatch, “I’m excited to see how we will leverage the Coralogix platform down the road to do more with our logs.”